A Little Bit About Dr. James Starks Jr., Ed.D., MHR

 In addition to my 35 years of management experience, I have a Bachelor of Science in Education Degree, majoring in Workforce Education and Development and a Master of Science in Education Degree, majoring in Human Resource Management and Development, both from Southern Illinois University Carbondale, (Go Salukis!) and a member of the Golden Key International Honour Society.
 Furthermore, I am co-owner of Etched Motion Productions and serve as the Chief Officer of Organizational Development, Executive Producer of Origin: Beyond the impact, and I am a licensed life insurance agent in the state of California.
 I am also an alumni Fellow of the nonprofit organization The Mission Continues, an organization which allows veterans to lend their skill sets to nonprofit organizations of their choosing in order to increase community outreach, bridge cultural gaps, and to forge enduring communal relationships, an experience in which earned me the Gold Presidential Volunteer Service Award.
-My experiences both academically and within the military are directly tied to organizing, and my commitment to education remains sound, as I am a doctorate candidate pursuing an Educational Doctorate Degree (Ed.D.) in Organizational Leadership, all to better assisting you, our customers, with realizing those alluded organizing resolutions!
+My experiences both academically and within the military are directly tied to organizing and collaboration, and my commitment to education remains sound, in fact, I have an Educational Doctorate Degree (Ed.D.) in Organizational Leadership!
+All to better assisting you, our customers, with realizing those alluded organizing resolutions!

 What are the benefits for you…